 4. Negotiate Smart Contracts and Terms

 Every penny counts in inflation.
-Rather than focusing just on price, negotiate creative contract terms:
+Rather than focusing just on the price, negotiate creative contract terms:

 - Shorter contract terms: Provide greater flexibility in price as markets shift.